Josh-Ay/image-colour-palette-generator/README.md

-A website that finds the most common colours in an uploaded image.
+A website that finds the most common colors in an uploaded image.

-Try it out here [now](https://afternoon-caverns-26886.herokuapp.com/).
+Try it out here [now](https://image-color-palette-app.herokuapp.com/).

 # How it works:
 ![](demo/solution_demo.gif)